Super Mario Inspired Party Ideas: 7 – 12

 Warp Pipes Bean Bag Toss

 You can also get creative with your party activities by taking classic games and modifying them to match your theme.
 For example, a regular bean bag toss becomes a “Warp Pipes Bean Bag Toss” when you use green “pipes” to catch the bags!
-These “pipes” are inexpensive large utility buckets spray painted green.
-I added a couple removable Super Mario Wall Decals to them as well (from the same set used for the place settings on the Mario Kart inspired table from Part 1).
+These “pipes” are actually large utility buckets (from Home Depot) spray painted green.
+I added a couple removable Super Mario Wall Decals to decorate them.

 Yoshi Egg Decorating

 Wooden eggs + markers, stickers, and rhinestones = a fun craft activity for the kids!
 Coming up with their own “Yoshi Egg” designs definitely kept them busy for a while.
-We also had gold paper crowns in honor of Princess Peach, and they used some of the adhesive rhinestones to decorate the crowns later, as well!
+The gold paper crown were a cute nod to Princess Peach. 👑 Some of the kids used the craft rhinestones to decorate their crowns, too!

 Toad’s Toy Chest

-For outdoor parties with younger kids, bubbles and outdoor play items are always appreciated and put to good use!
-I designed this “Toad’s Toy Chest” sign to be used in a variety of ways… for game prizes, party favors, a station with free-play toys, etc. It looked cute next to colorful bubble wands at this party, but there are so many ways to put your own creative spin on this one!
+Bubbles and outdoor play items are always a hit at outdoor parties with younger kids.
+I designed this “Toad’s Toy Chest” sign to be used in a variety of ways… for game prizes, party favors, a station with free-play toys, etc. It looked cute next to colorful bubble wands here, but there are so many ways to put your own creative spin on this one!

 P.S.
-You can download the games signs for all of these activites over at play.nintendo.com!
+Download the games signs for all of these activites over at play.nintendo.com!

 #10.
 Plush Toys, Figures & Printables